 5.3 Subject to clauses 6.4 and 6.5, payment for the Services is payable by you to us as follows:

-5.3.1 10% of the total amount payable or 10% with promotional offers for course services or 20% of the total amount payable for holiday services when the Booking Form is submitted (the "Deposit");
+5.3.1 10% of the total amount payable for 'course' services, or 20% of the total amount payable for 'holiday' services when the Booking Form is submitted (the "Deposit");

 5.3.3 all remaining outstanding sums payable no less than 90 days before the Delivery Date.